-The front nature strip of Tuscan Topping was completed within a work day.
+Landscaping the front nature strip with tuscan toppings was completed within a work day.
 Through judicious use of machinery and the right tools, the landscapers made the work seem easy.
 I guess after doing it countless times, they know the pitfalls and the ways to turn out a good result.

 Cheerfully, they packed their work tools at the end of the day and I asked if they would be here again tomorrow the same time.
 Their unexpected answer was “No mate, we’ll swing round again next Sat”.
 That was when I realised that their estimate of about 6 work days to finish the whole job meant just that, nowhere did they say they would come 6 work days in a row! *Facepalm*